-However, black widow spiders and brown recluse spiders do have the ability to pierce the skin when they bite and inject venom.
+However, black widow spiders and brown recluse spiders can pierce the skin when they bite and inject venom.
 These bites cause different human reactions and are rarely fatal when treated appropriately.
 In the case of the Brown Recluse spider, the added danger is the possibility of skin necrosis at the site of the bite.
-These spider bits include pain in the bite area, possible fever, and nausea.
+These spider bits include pain in the bite area, fever, and nausea.

 Biting flies like the horsefly and deerfly are given their names respectfully by the animals they frequent.
 Sand flies are also biting flies; many find out while on vacation or participating in recreational activities.
 Flies are not particular about their food source.
 It is essential to know they also lay eggs in the same areas they frequent, like garbage cans, animal manure, spilled food or animal feed, and soil contaminated by organic matter.

-Stored Product Pest Control – A Top Concern for Public Health
+Stored Product Pest Control Health – A Top Concern

-As many call them, they equally important are stored products or “pantry” pests.
-Several moths, beetles, and mites can infest processed foods and whole-grain products.
+As many call them, they are equally important are stored products or “pantry” pests.
+Moths, beetles, and mites can infest processed foods and whole-grain products.
 Furthermore, signs of small beetles on countertops or moths flying inside your home could indicate a problem.
-Open bags of bird seed or dog food in pantries can be a good food source.
-At the same time, seeing adult moths resting on your living room or kitchen walls should require closer examination.
+Open bird seed or dog food bags in pantries can be a good food source.
 Generally speaking, the kitchen is the biggest draw to these types of pests.
 However, their favorite locations are basements, attics, closets, and warm dark areas.